puzrin/reflow_micro/doc/mch_head/README.md

 MCH/Sensor mounting (jlc3dp, SS print)

 - File `ss_mch_mount.stl`
 - `SLM(Metal)` process, 316L steel.
-Don't try `BJ(Metal)`, is will be rejected.
+Don't try `BJ(Metal)`; it will be rejected.

 ## Plate top painting

-> **WARNING** the the difference of painted and not painted heater has not been
+> **Heads-up:** The difference between a painted heater and a bare one hasn't
-> checked.
-May be... not required.
+> been tested yet, so painting might not be strictly required.

-For better heat emission the top of the heating plate should be painted black.
+For better heat emission, the top of the heating plate should be painted black.
 Use a high-temperature spray meant for barbecue, stove, or engine parts.
 Shipping is often limited, so check local stores.